-Make-up tests will only be allowed under certain circumstances and is up to the discretion of the instructor.
-There will not be any make-up quizzes or in-class assignments.
-If a missed test occurs due to illness, military, or funeral reasons, documentation will be necessary for consideration to take the test.
-Considering the nature of a missed exam, the instructor may decide to replace the missed unit exam with the grade of the final exam (only 1 missed unit exam will be allowed to be replaced by the final exam).
+Make-up exams will only be allowed under certain circumstances and is up to the discretion of the instructor.
+If a missed exam occurs due to illness, military, or funeral reasons, documentation may be necessary for consideration to take the exam.
+Considering the nature of a missed exam, the instructor may decide to replace the missed unit exam with the grade of the final exam instead of offering a make-up exam.
+Only one unit exam can be swapped with the final exam and must be approved by the course instructor.

-Performance Goal.
-Expectation. and Requirements
+Performance Goal, Expectation, and Requirements